savonet/book/streaming.md

 folders and files.
 All the files referred to here are in the `src` directory of the source, where all the code lies.
-The code is split in two halves: `src/lang/` holds the language, which knows nothing about audio, and `src/core/` holds everything which streams.
+The code is split in two halves: `src/lang/` holds the language, which knows nothing about audio, and `src/core/` holds everything related to streams.
 The main folders of `src/lang/` are

 - `parser/`: the lexer and the grammar,
 - `ast/`: the abstract syntax tree, that is the internal representation of